FraserCampbell1/BearableTechTest/README.md

 - ACs and designs are closely matched (attention to detail)
 - Sensible UI decisions
 - Good software practices are followed
-- UI Performance considered
+- UI performance considered
-- Ability to problem solve (even if bugs are not fixed showing thought process)
+- Ability to solve problems (even if bugs are not fixed showing thought process)